find your perfect LLM program

 There are other costs you will need to cover when studying an LLM in South Africa.

 Accommodation – this will differ depending on where you are studying and where you want to live.
 Living on campus is a popular choice for international students and each university provides comprehensive guides to the cost of on-campus living.
 Depending on whether you're planning to live in catered or self-catered halls of residence or share accommodation.
-The University of Witwatersrand charges between R36,300 to R70,861 per year for their accommodation and Stellenbosch University charges around R60,000 per academic year for their on-campus student accommodation.
+Annual student accommodation costs at the University of the Witwatersrand in Johannesburg for 2024 are as follows:

 Food – what you pay for food will vary depending on your diet and lifestyle as an LLM student in South Africa.
-Most universities advise between R2,000 and R4,000 per month if you're not living in catered halls of residence.
+Most universities advise between R3,000 and R5,000 per month if you're not living in catered halls of residence.

 Set-up costs – if you’re moving specifically to attend your new law school you would expect to incur some set up costs.
-Plan to spend around R10,000 to R15,000 on a computer/laptop, and set aside some more cash to make your student accommodation feel a little more like home easing that settling in period.
+Plan to spend around R15,000 to R30,000 on a computer/laptop, and set aside some more cash to make your student accommodation feel a little more like home easing that settling in period.

 Find an LLM in SOUTH AFRICA